Many Scotland County North Carolina property owners are opening mailboxes to discover a ‘Notice of Real Property Assessed Value’ increase.

 Trying to hide tax increases by selectively raising property valuations may fool some, but it doesn’t fool most prospective property buyers.
 When buyers determine property taxes are too high, they simply stay away or adjust the offering price downward to compensate, making it even harder for sellers to receive prices they can live with, prices that will allow them to achieve escape velocity from Scotland County.

-Scotland County Commissioners have created and are now perpetuating an extremely dangerous ‘negative feedback loop’ that is drowning us in bonded debt, onerous property taxes, sales taxes and fees which discourage shopping in the county.
+Scotland County Commissioners have created and are now perpetuating an extremely dangerous ‘negative feedback loop’ that is drowning us in bonded debt, onerous property taxes, sales taxes and fees which discourage shopping or investing in the county.

 Is it any wonder that out of 100 counties in North Carolina, Scotland County comes in dead last in virtually every category?